leonardust/gad-tests/DECISION_LOG.md

 # This file contain concept decisions for GAD automation framework

+# Table of Contents

+1. Integration of code style tools in framework
+2. Use of dotenv in automated tests
+3. Use of design patterns like POM, AAA, and composition
+4. Use of faker in automated tests

-## Integration of code style tools in framework
+## Integration of code style tools in framework <a id="integration-of-code-style-tools-in-framework"></a>

 **ID**: 001
 **Status**: Decided